-- ➤ Section 10.854(1)(e)4., Rules of the Auditor General, requires that we address noncompliance with provisions of contract or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
-Please see finding 2013-01 on page 26 and management's response on page 30. - Section 10.854(1)(e)5., Rules of the Auditor General, requires the name or official title of the school.
-The official title is Sunshine Charter Academy, Inc. d/b/a SunEd High School. - Pursuant to Sections 10.854(1)(3)6.a. and 10.855(11), Rules of the Auditor General, we applied financial condition assessment procedures.
-It is management's responsibility to monitor the School's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
+Section 10.854(1)(e)4., Rules of the Auditor General, requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
+Please see finding 2014-01 and management's response.

+Section 10.854(1)(e)5, Rules of the Auditor General, requires the name or official title of the entity.
+The official title of the entity is Sunshine Charter Academy of Broward, Inc. d/b/a SunEd High School.